You are currently viewing CP BIG SPORT GITG

 – Develop a Training Toolkit for teachers and trainers in charge of providing sports activities at school, aimed at developing inclusive, egalitarian and engaging sport activities in order of empowering young girls to play a protagonist role in sports.

-– Organize local activities during which teachers and trainers will carry out online and offline awareness-raising activities for youth, local community and local sport/youth stakeholders
+– Organize local activities during which teachers and trainers carried out online and offline awareness-raising activities for youth, local community and local sport/youth stakeholders

 APPROACH / METHODOLOGY:

-The methodology of the project delivers high standards of quality by drawing a progression of activities wherein all the needed steps for achieving the project aim are comprised in a coherent and mutually connected pattern entailing research, production of a training format grounded on factual analysis, educational development, local testing and validation.
+The methodology of the project delivered high standards of quality by drawing a progression of activities wherein all the needed steps for achieving the project’s aim were comprised in a coherent and mutually connected pattern entailing research, production of a training format grounded on factual analysis, educational development, local testing and validation.

 DELIVERABLES

-1) Report: The Report will serve as a reference resource for Sport organizations and Schools, as well as policy makers to profile the phenomenon of inclusion of young girls in Sports, along to the promotion of equal opportunities in Sports.
-The Report will include up-to-date evidence that will allow the analysis of similarities and differences between countries part of the Consortium.
-It will be sustained through complementary research in the frame of follow-up proposals.
+1) Report: The Report serves as a reference resource for Sport organizations and Schools, as well as policy makers to profile the phenomenon of inclusion of young girls in Sports, along to the promotion of equal opportunities in Sports.
+The Report includes up-to-date evidence that will allow the analysis of similarities and differences between countries part of the Consortium.
+It was sustained through complementary research in the frame of follow-up proposals.

-2) Training Format: The Training Format will contain information and tools of Non-Formal Education as well as sport for teachers and trainers working with young girls in educational programmes focused on promoting inclusive, egalitarian and engaging sports activities.
-It will be originating from the crossanalysis contained in the Research Report and its aim will be the enhancement of the abilities of Sport operators to stimulate the participation of young girls into Sport.
-It will be tested in the frame of local activities of WP2 and, upon its finalisation, integrated within the regular offer of the involved partners.
+2) Training Format: The Training Format contains information and tools of Non-Formal Education as well as sport for teachers and trainers working with young girls in educational programmes focused on promoting inclusive, egalitarian and engaging sports activities.
+It was originated from the crossanalysis contained in the Research Report and its aim is the enhancement of the abilities of Sport operators to stimulate the participation of young girls into Sport.
+It was tested in the frame of local activities of WP2 and, upon its finalisation, integrated within the regular offer of the involved partners.

-3) Social Campaigning Guidebook: The Guidebook will be a resource conceived for an audience of sports teacher and trainers planning to engage in online as well as offline social campaigns on promoting inclusive and engaging sports activities, with a main focus placed on gender equity.
-The Guidebook will provide practical and theoretical Guidance on social campaigning on the specific topic of girls’ inclusion and participation into sports.
+3) Social Campaigning Guidebook: The Guidebook is a resource conceived for an audience of sports teacher and trainers planning to engage in online as well as offline social campaigns on promoting inclusive and engaging sports activities, with a main focus placed on gender equity.
+The Guidebook provides practical and theoretical Guidance on social campaigning on the specific topic of girls’ inclusion and participation into sports.

-4) Web platform and E-Modules: The Modules – extracted from the Guidebook – will be multilingual and integrated on a discreet project multilingual Sport Meeting Platform.
-It will be a digital resource, which will be conceived as a practical tool for girls to link with each other, communicate, create groups and organise matches, activities or tournaments, thus representing an opportunity for young girls to play outside of official clubs and federations activities.
-The Sport Meeting Web Platform will stimulate young girls’ organisational skills and autonomy, since it will enable them to manage their free time independently.
+4) Web platform and E-Modules: The Modules – extracted from the Guidebook – are multilingual and integrated on a discreet project multilingual Sport Meeting Platform.
+It is a digital resource, which is conceived as a practical tool for girls to link with each other, communicate, create groups and organise matches, activities or tournaments, thus representing an opportunity for young girls to play outside of official clubs and federations activities.
+The Sport Meeting Web Platform stimulates young girls’ organisational skills and autonomy, since it will enable them to manage their free time independently.

 PROJECT MEETINGS: